BhorisDhanjal/MathsRevisionCheatSheets/README.md

 # Maths Revision Cheat Sheets
-I have stored here a few Mathematics Cheat Sheets I've made on LaTeX.
+I have stored here a few Mathematics Revision Cheat Sheets I've made on LaTeX.

 The topics included are:
 1. Introductory Group Theory